 The Canadian provinces of New Brunswick and Nova Scotia, both located in the Maritimes region of Eastern Canada, have this month both announced new immigration streams that aim to attract skilled newcomers from abroad.
 These ‘enhanced’ streams are aligned with the federal Express Entry immigration selection system, which strives to process complete applications within six months of submission.
 Neither of these immigration streams require a job offer from a Canadian employer in order for an application to be made.
 However, candidates must be eligible for at least one of the federal economic immigration programs processed through Express Entry: the Federal Skilled Worker Program, the Federal Skilled Trades Program, or the Canadian Experience Class.
 New Brunswick Express Entry Labour Market Stream This stream functions on an Expression of Interest (EOI) model.
 Candidates may complete an EOI form and send it to the New Brunswick Provincial Nominee Program (NBPNP), which receives forms from the 1st to the 15th of each month.
-Candidates are assigned a score based on the information provided, after which they are assessed according to the following criteria:
+Candidates are assigned a score based on the information provided, after which they are assessed according to

 - Highest score;

 - Evidence of training and experience in a high priority sector as determined by the province;

 - Demonstrated ability to become economically established in the province; and

 - The likelihood of positively contributing to the provincial labour market.